SEO Tuning: Why It Works and How to Do It [+Case Studies]

 What Is SEO Tuning?

-These strategies are designed to help you fine-tune and polish an existing page, ultimately supporting it in terms of its ranking potential and relevance to your audience.
+These strategies are designed to help you fine-tune and polish an existing page, ultimately supporting it in terms of its ranking potential and relevance for your target keywords.

-Chances are, if you've been operating a website for some time, you have lots of strong pieces of content that need just a little bit of extra help to reach the upper echelons of the SERPs.
+Chances are, if you've been operating a website for some time, you have lots of strong pieces of content that need just a little bit of extra help to reach the upper echelons of the SERPs and become top ranking pages.

-The strategies in SEO tuning include things like cutting ineffective content, including more relevant keywords, minimizing keyword cannibalization, and fixing small technical issues.
+The strategies in SEO tuning include things like cutting ineffective content, including more relevant keywords, improving keyword placement, minimizing keyword cannibalization, fixing broken links, and fixing small technical SEO issues.

 Additionally, SEO tuning calls your attention to specific ranking factors and qualities of your page, so that you can maximize its likelihood of ranking highly for relevant queries.
 These include things like: